DaCodeNinja/TAMU-SPE-Desktop/README.md

 ![MacOS Notifications](MacOS/images/MacNotif.png)

-The application was written entirely in Python, compiled in C using Nuitka.
+TAMU-SPE Desktop is written entirely in Python, compiled in C using Nuitka.
+Download the app to send update suggestions!